Mpox (monkeypox)

 What is mpox?

 Mpox is a viral infection.
 It can lead to an illness that ranges from mild to severe and can last a number of weeks.
 Up until recently, it was only seen in countries where the virus is endemic (very common) and sometimes in people who return home from those countries.
-However, this current outbreak in non-endemic countries is primarily seeing the virus spreading among sexual networks of gay, bisexual and other men who have sex with men (gbMSM) through close contact with someone that has mpox.
+However, the 2022/23 outbreak in non-endemic countries is primarily seeing the virus spreading among sexual networks of gay, bisexual and other men who have sex with men (gbMSM) through close contact with someone that has mpox.
 Most people are not seriously unwell with mpox but some can experience intense pain.
 Serious illness is more likely in those with a weak immune system, pregnant people and young children.
-So far, in non-endemic countries, mpox is rarely fatal, however, people have died during this current outbreak – no deaths have been recorded in Ireland.
+So far, in non-endemic countries, mpox is rarely fatal, however, people have died during this outbreak – no deaths have been recorded in Ireland.

 How do you get mpox?